-We will remain a smaller reporting company so long as (1) the value of our common shares held by non-affiliates is less than \$250 million as measured on the last business day of our second fiscal quarter, or (2) our annual revenues are less than \$100 million during the most recently completed fiscal year and the value of our common shares held by non-affiliates is less than \$700 million as measured on the last business day of our second fiscal quarter.
+We will remain a smaller reporting company so long as (1) the value of our common shares held by non-affiliates is less than \$250,000 as measured on the last business day of our second fiscal quarter, or (2) our annual revenues are less than \$100,000 during the most recently completed fiscal year and the value of our common shares held by non-affiliates is less than \$700,000 as measured on the last business day of our second fiscal quarter.

 Furthermore, we are a non-accelerated filer as defined by Rule 12b-2 of the Exchange Act, and, as such, are not required to provide an auditor attestation of management's assessment of internal control over financial reporting, which is generally required for SEC reporting companies under Section 404(b) of the Sarbanes-Oxley Act.
-Because we are not required to, and have not, had our auditor provide an attestation of our management's assessment of internal control over financial reporting may remain undetected for a longer period.
+Because we are not required to, and have not, had our auditor provide an attestation of our management's assessment of internal control over financial reporting, a material weakness in internal controls may remain undetected for a longer period.